 As is so often the case when chatting to throwers, this leads on to the topic of a general lack of exposure for the events.
 Jess’s thoughts on how this can be improved echo many of her compatriots – the inclusion of the hammer in competitions such as the Anniversary Games, Birmingham Grand Prix and the Diamond League.
 “I think as a country we have a lot to learn from Europe on how they host field events, in particular the throwing disciplines”, says Jess.
 With her time spent competing and training on the continent, she should know.

 So what is next for Jess?
-For obvious reasons, she wants to gain selection for the European Winter Throws competition in Portugal in March, but also has her sights set on the European Championships in August 2020 – a big task, but one she relishes: “Europe is so strong in the throwing disciplines it will be tough to make the cut but that doesn’t scare me.
+All being well, there will hopefully be a European Winter Throws competition in Portugal in March 2021, but she also has her sights set on being selected for a major championships.
+It is a big task, but one she relishes: “Europe is so strong in the throwing disciplines it will be tough to make the cut but that doesn’t scare me.
 This is what goals are for, I don’t want to put a ceiling on my ability”.
 Beyond that, Jess’s long-term goal right now is to make the team for the Birmingham Commonwealth Games in 2022.
-If she gets there, let’s hope Jorge can be there in person and Jess’s Mum can have the day off from WhatsApp!
+If she gets there, let’s hope Jorge can be there in person and Jess’s mum can have the day off from WhatsApp!